The Natural Anxiety Remedies that Worked for Me

 I want to point out the difference between neurofeedback and the strategies I mentioned previously.
 Neurofeedback stopped anxiety from coming on entirely, while the other solutions would ease it temporarily.

-Gut-healing – I’ve spent years healing gut infections and dysbiosis (and am still working on it).
+Gut-healing – I’ve spent years healing gut infections and dysbiosis.
 But I believe that a healthy gut enables me to digest nutrients appropriately, which contributes to brain health too.

 Amino acids – I learned about amino acids from Trudy Scott, author of The Anti-Anxiety Food Solution.
 They are gentle ways to encourage feel-good neurotransmitters.
-I use L-theanine daily, in the evening, to help with relaxation and sleep.
+For a while, I used L-theanine daily, in the evening, to help with relaxation and sleep.
+More recently, I use tryptophan to help with sleep.

 Consider taking Trudy Scott’s online questionnaire to see which amino acids might be right for you.